okiedog4848/AI-and-ML-Samples/tgo-resort-ai-tracker/README.md

 - Human-in-the-loop ready architecture
 - Production deployment with scheduling, logging, and a public dashboard

-This project shows I can move from manual Python scripts (my current PRISM work) to designing reliable **AI-powered data pipelines** that reduce manual effort while improving accuracy.
+This project shows I can move from manual Python scripts to designing reliable **AI-powered data pipelines** that reduce manual effort while improving accuracy.

 ## Live Dashboard
 (Will be added once deployed on Streamlit Community Cloud)